 The façade is a 1936 reconstruction, based on designs by Cesario Fellini, while the basement holds the Cybo-Malaspina tomb, the final resting place of the town’s princes.
 The interior consists of one single spacious nave interrupted by a cross, with eight altars and the high altar of the apse, all richly ornate in multicoloured marble.

-The Cathedral is a treasure trove of works by art, such as Pinturicchio’s Madonna with Child, a nativity scene in coloured terracotta by Benedetto Buglioni, Bergamini’s marble altars and a font by Riccomanni.
+The Cathedral of Massa is a treasure trove of works of art, such as Pinturicchio’s Madonna with Child, a nativity scene in coloured terracotta by Benedetto Buglioni, Bergamini’s marble altars and a font by Riccomanni.